-- Registration for Fall 2020 programs will open on July 20, 2020.
-Spring 2021 programs will be available beginning November 16, 2020.
+- Registration for Fall 2021 programs will open on July 1, 2021.
+Spring 2022 programs will be available beginning November 1, 2021.
 All registrations are accepted on a first-come, first-served basis. - For fastest service, submit your registration request online at mobot.org/schoolprograms.
-You can also book by calling (314) 577-5185. - Program fees for tours and classes include admission for up to 6 adults with a standard program and 12 adults for a large program.
+You can also book by calling (314) 577-5185. - Program fees for guided experiences and PlantLab Investigations include admission for up to 6 adults with a standard program and 12 adults for a large program.
 For every 5 students attending a self-guided visit, 1 adult is also admitted free of charge.
 Additional chaperones are admitted at standard admission rates; teachers may pay for all additional chaperones in one transaction upon arrival, or elect to have an invoice sent to the school after their visit. - Please plan to pay program fees within 2 weeks of receving your confirmation.